adrianco/spigo/README.md

 LAMP Stack Architecture
 -----------
 To create a starting point for architecture transitions, an AWS hosted LAMP stack is simulated.
 It has DNS feeding an ELB, then a horizontally scaled layer of PHP servers backed with a single memcached and a master slave pair of MySQL servers.
 The configuration is managed using a Eureka name service and logged by Edda.
+[Run this in your browser by clicking here](http://rawgit.com/adrianco/spigo/master/lamp.html)

 ![LAMP stack](lamp.png)